 - If you are comparing an image that has seen significant revisions, you may also see yellow where aliasing occurs (where there’s ambiguity in whether the pixels have changed).

-- The Diff function will not activate on video content.
+- The new Diff function will not activate on video content.

 For more on using the Diff function and Compare Mode in general, please check out our help center article here.

-We hope this new feature will help bring even greater clarity and precision to your reviews.
+We hope this new feature will help bring even greater clarity and precision to your creative workflows.
 Please don’t hesitate to reach out to us at any time with your questions, or to set up a demo.